DHTMLX/scheduler-docs/data/what_s_new.md

 ###Fixes

-- Update integration with the latest DHTMLX Suite library
+- Update integration with the latest version of the DHTMLX Suite library
-- Added support svg elements inside scheduler
+- Added support for SVG elements inside scheduler
-- Fix drag and create event dates in timeline with rounded dates
+- Fix drag and create event dates in a timeline with rounded dates
-- Fix marked timespan double click should respect scheduler.config.dblclick_create config
+- Double click on a marked timespan should take into account the *scheduler.config.dblclick_create* config
-- Fix incorrect `onXScaleClick` arguments in timelines with scheduler.ignore_timeline enabled
+- Fix incorrect `onXScaleClick` arguments in timelines with *scheduler.ignore_timeline* enabled
-- Fix minor improvements for layout misalignment when browser zoom is enabled
+- Minor improvements for layout misalignment when browser zoom is enabled
-- Fix ignored columns and year view
+- Fix ignored columns and the Year view
 - Fix errors on multi-touch screens
 - Fix keyboard focus on mobile devices
 - Fix various issues with DST
-- Fix events placed on 31th day of the month are displayed incorrectly in Daily Timeline
+- Events placed on the 31st day of the month are displayed incorrectly in Daily Timeline
-- Fix `addEventNow` must return id of new event
+- `addEventNow` must return the id of a new event
-- Fix scheduler listening `window.onresize` when scheduler container is removed from DOM
+- Fix scheduler listening of `window.onresize` when scheduler container is removed from DOM

 4.3.25
 ------------